-Today, all it takes to learn with high-quality online courses is an internet connection .
-And in many cases it´s even free!
+All it takes to learn with high-quality online courses is an internet connection.
+And in many cases it’s even free!

-Whether it’s a course on programming, a foreign language, soft skills or various other subjects, there are already thousands of online courses from 22 subject areas listed in our directory.
+Whether it’s a course on programming, business, or various other subjects: There are already more than 8,000 online courses listed in our directory.

 So what exactly is a MOOC?

-The various definitions and acronyms are not really that relevant.
+We think that definitions and acronyms are not really relevant.
 Let´s just look at how a MOOC works in practice.

 The Modern Form of Online Courses!

 A MOOC is:

 Usually, the learning content is created by a university or other educational institution and is offered via a MOOC platform.
-Coursera and edX, the two leading MOOC platforms, have more than 30 million users worldwide!
+Coursera, edX, and FutureLearn, the leading MOOC platforms, have more than 50 million users worldwide!

-And hundreds of universities are producing new MOOCs every year, leading to a steady increase in the number of these online courses keeps increasing.
+And hundreds of universities are producing new MOOCs every year, leading to a steady increase in the number of these online courses.

 Higher Education, Job Skills and Lifelong Learning

 MOOCs are available on many topics.
 Therefore, they are suitable for different types of learners:

 Actually, the distinction between education for students and professional training is becoming less important.
 After all, the concept of lifelong learning requires people to continuously learn about their areas of interest.
 With MOOCs, this is easily possible.

 Interactive Video Learning with Friends from Around the World

-A core element of MOOCs is the video lessons.
-With these videos (usually 5 – 10 minutes long), you will be taught the content over a period of several weeks.
+A core element of MOOCs are the video lessons.
+With these videos (usually 5-10 minutes long), you will be taught the content over a period of several weeks.

 An important feature of MOOCs is that they’re interactive, which separates them from other formats like university video lectures.
 There are discussion forums that accompany the MOOC.
 Here, you can ask questions about the course, or you can help other learners by answering their questions.
 Quite often, the professors or their assistants are active in the forums as well.